cometbft/qa-infra/README.md

     IP addresses of the nodes: an Ansible inventory file `./ansible/hosts`, and `./ansible/testnet/infrastructure-data.json` for E2E's `runner` tool.

+    Note that installing packages defined in `tf/user-data.txt` may take more time than expected.
+    It's possible that the installation process has not yet finished even when DO says that droplets have been created successfully.

-3. Generate the testnet configuration
+7. Generate the testnet configuration

     ```bash
     make configgen
     ```

-4. Install all necessary software on the created VMs using Ansible
+8. Install all necessary software on the created VMs using Ansible

     ```bash
     make ansible-install
     ```

-5. Initialize the Prometheus instance
+9. Initialize the Prometheus instance

     ```bash
     make prometheus-init
     ```

-6. Start the test application on all of the validators
+10. Start the test application on all of the validators

     ```bash
     make start-network